Gold Vermeil vs Gold Filled – What’s Better?

 2. Thickness of Gold Layer

 Thickness of the gold layer is another important property to consider.
-This not only keeps the premium looks of gold but also protects the base metal from being exposed to atmospheric gases which can lead to tarnishing.
+This not only keeps the premium looks of the jewelry but also protects the base metal from being exposed to atmospheric gases which can lead to tarnishing.

-Gold filled’s layer is far more thick than gold plating.
-So, this protects base metal from being exposed all the time.
+Gold filled has a thicker coating of about 20 to 35 micrometers that is far more thicker than gold plating or gold vermeil.
+This will protect base metal from being exposed all the time.

 3. Durability

-Durability means for how long your jewelry will last.
-Gold filled jewelry is surely to last longer than a vermeil jewelry as it has a much thicker gold layer.
-Gold vermeil will start to wear off after 6 to 8 months.
-However, gold filled can last as long as you want.
+Durability means for how long your jewelry will last or will remain useable.
+Gold filled jewelry is surely to last longer than a vermeil jewelry as it has a much thicker gold coating.
+Gold vermeil will start to wear off after 5 to 6 months of regular usage.

 When it comes to resistance towards scratches, gold filled stands out.
-Gold vermeil is actually a plating which can wear off even on minor scratches with rough surfaces.
-Gold filled can provide better resistance.
+Gold vermeil is actually a plating which can wear off even on minor scratches with rough surfaces like floor, wall etc. Gold filled can provide better resistance.
+So, if you consider durability an important factor between the two, then gold filled is the clear winner.

 4. Tarnishing

-Tarnishing is a chemical process in which a metal reacts with water and atmospheric gases that leads to silver being turned black and copper green.
+Tarnishing is a chemical process in which a metal reacts with water and atmospheric gases like sulfur.
+This process can turn silver black.
 Gold vermeil is susceptible to tarnishing after some time of usage due to wearing off of gold plating.
 Once gold plating is removed, vermeil will start to show tarnishing.
-Only way to save your jewelry will then be to use tarnishing removal chemicals.
+Only way to save your jewelry will then be to either use tarnishing removal chemicals or re-plate it.

 Gold Filled Necklace